amirelemam/sample-bank-webapp/README.md

 # Sample Bank

 Sample Bank allows you to manage your account, choose the cheaper account plan based on your needs and find the nearest branch from your location.

-## Architecture
+## Services

-This application is structured as a monorepo, which means that all services (backend and frontend) sit under the same Github repository.
-<img src="./architecture-diagram/sample_bank_architecture.png" alt="Architecure Diagram" />
-**Services**
 - Account Manager: Transfer and get balance of Savings and Checking accounts
 - Plan Simulator: Check the cheapest plan based on your needs
 - Branch Finder: Find the nearest branch to your location
 - Frontend: Application interface

+## Architecture

+This application is structured as a monorepo, which means that all services (backend and frontend) sit under the same repository.
+<img src="./architecture-diagram/sample_bank_architecture.png" alt="Architecure Diagram" />

 ## Live Demo